davidtwco/rfcs/text/0000-build-std/5-stage-1b.md

 ## Should we support `build-dependencies`?
 [unresolved-build-deps]: #should-we-support-build-dependencies

-Allowing `builtin` dependencies to be regular and `dev` dependencies but not `build` dependencies is inconsistent with other dependencies.
+Allowing `builtin` dependencies to be used in `dependencies` and `dev-dependencies` but not in `build-dependencies` is an inconsistency.

-Cargo supports changing the profiles of these dependencies in a `[profile.dev.build-override]` section, and while this proposal does not allow changing the profile of the standard library and we expect that the use cases for doing so for build dependencies are minimal (see [stage1a][stage1a-host-deps]), users may expect to be able to do so.
-What they may not expect, however, is the increase in build times from needing to build the standard library an additional time for these dependencies.
+However, supporting `builtin` dependencies in `build-dependencies` would permit no-std build scripts.
+It is unclear whether supporting no-std build scripts would be desirable.

-↩ [*Dev-dependencies and build-dependencies*][dev-dependencies-and-build-dependencies]
+↩ [*`dev-dependencies` and `build-dependencies`*][dev-dependencies-and-build-dependencies]

 # Future possibilities
 [future-possibilities]: #future-possibilities